 Our ongoing or planned clinical trials and approved drug commercialization efforts could be delayed or disrupted indefinitely upon the occurrence of a natural disaster.
-For example, in 2005, our clinical trials in the New Orleans area were interrupted by Hurricane Katrina.
+For example, Hurricane Sandy in October 2012 has hindered our Qsymia sales efforts, the nature and extent of which is not yet known.
+In 2005, our clinical trials in the New Orleans area were interrupted by Hurricane Katrina.
 In addition, our offices are located in the San Francisco Bay Area near known earthquake fault zones and are therefore vulnerable to damage from earthquakes.
 In October 1989, a major earthquake in our area caused significant property damage and a number of fatalities.
-Our supplier of STENDRA is located in Japan near known earthquake fault zones and is vulnerable to damage from other disasters, such as power loss, fire, floods and similar events.
+Our supplier of

+STENDRA is located in Japan near known earthquake fault zones and is vulnerable to damage from earthquakes and tsunamis.
+We are also vulnerable to damage from other disasters, such as power loss, fire, floods and similar events.
 If a significant disaster occurs, our ability to continue our operations could be seriously impaired and we may not have adequate insurance to cover any resulting losses.
 Any significant unrecoverable losses could seriously impair our operations and financial conditions.